 I’ll outline what materials are commonly found in each of the three mattress types listed below.
 These are the mattresses commonly purchased for a bed in a home.
 I haven’t covered things such as roll-out beds, water beds, air beds, etc in this post.
 We are going to examine these three:

 - Memory foam mattress

 - Hybrid mattress

 The actual material grade, amounts of material, number of layers, and quality of the materials may vary between different companies, and I go into specific details of the quality of materials in my review posts.

 Innerspring mattresses are made of:

-Innerspring mattresses usually have at last three layers.
+Innerspring mattresses usually have at least three layers.
 These include the spring system, the cushioning layer (there may be more than one) and the outer.
-Spring mattresses have been around since the 1800’s.
+Spring mattresses have been around since the 1800s.

 The coils at the bottom of the mattress are made of steel.
 These coils are the support system of an innerspring mattress.
 An innerspring mattress will contain anywhere from 250-1000 coils, but more coils doesn’t necessarily mean more support.
 The coils are connected to each other with wire.
 Coils come in two systems: open spring and pocket coil.
 Pocket coils are popular with couples, as the pockets allow for one person to move without the other person being disturbed.
 Pocket systems are much more common these days than open spring systems.

-The cushioning layers which sit on top of the springs to provide the comfort could be natural fibers such as cotton or wool, or man made ones like polyester or polyurethane foam.
+The cushioning layers which sit on top of the springs to provide comfort could be natural fibers such as cotton or wool, or man-made ones like polyester or polyurethane foam.

 The outer layer, which usually has a quilted stitched appearance (the stitching is both to keep the layer attached to the mattress and to provide a nice look) is usually cotton.